 - Investigation of the role of immune activation, inflammation, and their mediators on HIV persistence in various tissues of perinatally infected infants and children

-- Evaluation of cure/functional cure studies in children, including the effect of antiretroviral therapy on the HIV reservoir and immune-based strategies
+- Evaluation of cure/functional cure studies in children, including the effect of antiretroviral therapy and adjunctive strategies on the HIV reservoir and immune-based strategies